Back to School Refresher on Indoor Air Quality

 Healthy indoor air has a range of benefits, especially in schools.
 With increased ventilation in classrooms, fewer children suffer from the flu, asthma attacks, and other illnesses that keep them out of school.
 Plus, research has shown that reading and math test scores improve when less carbon dioxide is built up in the classroom because students can think more clearly.
 (See the top of page 14 here.)

-For more information on the different factors that make up Indoor Air Quality, check out the AprilAire Healthy Air System®.
-These are takeaways you could share with school administrators if you’re concerned about the air quality your children are experiencing in the classroom.
+Share these takeaways with school administrators if you’re concerned about the air quality your children are experiencing in the classroom.

-• Humidity control keeps the humidity level between 40% and 60% for optimal health and comfort, and makes it harder for things like viruses to survive.
+- Humidity control keeps the humidity level between 40% and 60% for optimal health and comfort, and makes it harder for viruses to survive.

 Overall, these measures can help achieve greater comfort and wellness in indoor spaces with virus protection, fewer allergens, and better ventilation.